petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/implementing-business-logic.md

 ### Exercise 2

-Clarity wants to implement a workflow for reviewing and approving changes made to applications.
-Let's deploy the `Distribution Manager Approval` workflow process using Client Extensions and finish configuring it in Liferay's UI.
+Clarity already implemented a workflow process for reviewing and approving changes made to applications, but its main functionality still needs to be set up in order to make it work properly.
+Let's deploy the `Machine Action` function using [Microservice Client Extensions](https://learn.liferay.com/web/guest/w/dxp/building-applications/client-extensions/microservice-client-extensions) and finish configuring the workflow in Liferay's UI.

-1. In your terminal, go to the `[workspace-root]/client-extensions/liferay-clarity-workflow-batch/` folder.
+1. In your terminal, go to the `[workspace-root]/client-extensions/liferay-clarity-etc-spring-boot/` folder.

 1. Build and deploy the client extension project into your Liferay instance (see [Deploying the Application](./deploying-the-application.md) to learn how).
 Make sure the deployment was successful.

-1. Repeat the previous steps in the `liferay-clarity-spring-boot/` folder.
-Ensure it was successfully deployed.

    !!! important
-       If you're a Liferay Self-Hosted user, navigate to the `liferay-clarity-spring-boot/` project and start the Spring Boot application with this command:
+       If you're a Liferay Self-Hosted user, navigate to the `liferay-clarity-etc-spring-boot/` project and start the Spring Boot application with this command:

    ```bash
    ../../gradlew bootRun